MattechLab/monalisa/docs/rst/3-1_example1.rst

 Tutorial 1: Reconstruct MRI rawdata
 =====================================

 Welcome to this tutorial!
 In this guide, we will use **Monalisa** to reconstruct MRI raw data.
+In this tutorial we will work with some 3D radial brain data.
 This tutorial aim to give you a first good experience with the toolbox, providing you with all the essential information to reconstruct your own data.
 We'll start with a set of files: